DataDog/hiring-engineers/answers.md

 Is there anything creative you would use Datadog for?

-In iteresting thought is to use it to monitor traffic flow on toll roads to increase / decrease price based on traffic loads.
+An iteresting thought is to use it to monitor traffic flow on toll roads to increase / decrease price based on traffic loads.